 Mar Pages from Once in a Lifetime Journey has some great suggestions on her site for spending the Chinese New Year holiday in Singapore.

 Chinese New Year in Singapore is the largest celebration of the year in the small multi-cultural city-state.
 Although celebrations from all ethnicities and religions are observed in the country, this is the largest and most important as Singapore’s Chinese community is the most significant.
 The streets fill with people in the days preceding the celebrations and Lion dancers stop by all offices and streets to perform.
 You will see oranges and small orange trees everywhere.
 This is because the word orange in Chinese sounds like the word Luck and it is customary for people to give them to their relatives when they visit.
-Another Chinese New Year tradition are the red envelopes where money is deposited and given.
+Another Chinese New Year tradition is the red envelopes where money is deposited and given.

 During the days of the New Year, Singapore becomes a real ghost town and all shops will be closed.
 In fact, supermarkets start emptying their shelves a couple of days prior to the closure and everything and everyone stays at home and does the round to visit friends and family.
-If you happen to be in Singapore for the days of Chinese New Year, there are a few things you can do to keep busy and, of course, Little India will still be open.
+If you happen to be in Singapore for the days of the Chinese New Year, there are a few things you can do to keep busy and, of course, Little India will still be open.

 We were in Kyoto for the New Year a couple of years back.
 Japan follows the Gregorian calendar as we do in the West rather than the lunar calendar so to celebrate CNY you need to head for one cities with a vibrant Chinatown.
 There are three to choose from, either Yokohama, Nagasaki or Kobe.
 Kobe is less than half an hour on the bullet train from Kyoto, we hadn’t been to the city before and it’s covered by the Japan Rail Pass so we headed there.